Eragoneq/brp-agda-refactoring-mjozwik/README.md

 # Formally proving the correctness of the (un)currying refactoring

-This repository contains the code used in bachelor thesis project about formally proving correctness of a currying and uncurrying refactoring.
+This repository contains the code used in the bachelor thesis project about formally proving the correctness of currying and uncurrying refactoring.
-The research project is done for the 2022/2023 edistion of the CSE3000 Research Project at Delft University of Technology.
+The research project is done for the 2022/2023 edition of the CSE3000 Research Project at Delft University of Technology.
-For this project a simple Haskell-like language (HLL) was created to show a proof-of-concept for the refactoring.
+For this project, a simple Haskell-like language (HLL) was created to show a proof-of-concept for the refactoring.

 ```haskell
 -- Original function